 Fragility fractures for children with restricted mobility often occur during routine daily activities.
 Door sills, rug edges, and other obstacles can increase the risk for falls in ambulatory children.
 The presence of door jams, bed covers, and seat belt straps, which can catch the leg or arm of wheelchair users, may further increase the likelihood of falls and subsequent fracture.

 Children with disabilities typically receive less sun exposure, which is the primary source of Vitamin D, than non-disabled children.
-The National Osteoporosis Foundation recommends 10 minutes of sun exposure to bare skin once or twice a day, depending on skin type, without sunscreen 17.
+The National Osteoporosis Foundation recommends 10 minutes of sun exposure to bare skin once or twice a day, depending on skin type, without sunscreen.24

 Available or current treatment guidelines

 Overall, optimal timing, dosing, and duration of BP in the pediatric population is still largely undetermined due to lack of large-scale, randomized controlled trials.
-The original pamidronate study recommended a dose of 0.5–1 mg/kg per day administered over 3 days every 3 months 20,21.
-One study of 25 children with quadriplegic cerebral palsy demonstrated a significantly lower fracture rate following 1 year of treatment with pamidronate 22.
-More recently, BPs such as zoledronate, which has the benefit of higher potency and less frequent administration, are being used.
-One retrospective cohort study showed that intravenous infusions of zoledronate (0.025–0.05 mg/kg per day, commonly given over 30 min as a single dose, every 6 months) are associated with improvement in BMD, reduction in bone turnover, and improved vertebral shape at 12 months 23.
+The original pamidronate study recommended a dose of 0.5–1 mg/kg per day administered over 3 days every 3 months.28,29 One study of 25 children with quadriplegic cerebral palsy demonstrated a significantly lower fracture rate of almost 70% following 1 year of treatment with pamidronate, in spite of return to pre-treatment BMD levels.30 More recently, BPs such as zoledronate, which has the benefit of higher potency and less frequent administration, are being used.
+One retrospective cohort study showed that intravenous infusions of zoledronate (0.025–0.05 mg/kg per day, commonly given over 30 min as a single dose, every 6 months) are associated with improvement in BMD, reduction in bone turnover, and improved vertebral shape at 12 months.31 While BP treatment does increase BMD in pediatric CP patients, randomized controlled trial evidence is limited with even less data on the role of BP on fracture reduction rates.
+Overall, BP treatment is probably efficacious in increasing BMD and possibly in reducing fracture rates.32

 BMD parameters are tracked as a measure of efficacy following initiation of BP therapy; however, there are no studies which have addressed which BMD increment or cut-off is associated with a clinically acceptable decrease in fracture rates post-treatment.
-In the absence of such data, a reasonable rule of thumb is to aim for a BMD Z-score >−2 SD 9.
-Typically, this equates to a minimum of 2 years of treatment, the time point at which the maximum benefit from bisphosphonate therapy has been observed in children with OI 24.
-Once the patient is clinically stable, a lower (half-dose or less) maintenance protocol is given until the patient attains final adult height, at which time treatment can be discontinued if the patient is stable 9.
+In the absence of such data, a reasonable rule of thumb is to aim for a BMD Z-score >−2 SD.12 Typically, this equates to a minimum of 2 years of treatment, the time point at which the maximum benefit from bisphosphonate therapy has been observed in children with OI.33 Once the patient is clinically stable, a lower (half-dose or less) maintenance protocol is given until the patient attains final adult height, at which time treatment can be discontinued if the patient is stable.12

-Of note, to minimize the risk of hypocalcaemia from BP treatment, the serum vitamin D level should be >50 nmol/L prior to the first infusion, and adequate calcium intake should be maintained post-infusion 25.
+Of note, to minimize the risk of hypocalcaemia from BP treatment, the serum vitamin D level should be >50 nmol/L prior to the first infusion, and adequate calcium intake should be maintained post-infusion.34

 At different disease stages